TMS Therapy

 For example, in a study of 664 patients with anxious depression, nearly two thirds (65.5%) achieved a successful outcome.

-Such success rates have led to TMS becoming the first non-drug, non-invasive treatment to be approved by the FDA, as mentioned earlier.
+Such success rates have led to TMS becoming the first non-drug, non-invasive treatment to be approved by the FDA.

 This does not mean that symptoms are cured.
 As with lots of mood-disorder treatments, there is a high recurrence rate.
 But most TMS patients feel better for many months following treatments and opt to come back for further treatment as and when it’s needed.